stt-datacore/website/static/crew/dsc_lrell_mother_crew.md

 published: true
 ---

 L’Rell of the House of T’Kuvma, First Of Her Name, Mother Of...
 Tenavik.
 A nice card showing the softer side of a formidable leader and a refreshing variant of Chancellor L’Rell's skill combination.
-We still have the question mark over whether Disco events will feature the full pool, but regardless, she’s a powerful card in her own right.
+We still have the question mark over whether Disco events will ever make another appearance, but regardless, she’s a powerful card in her own right.

-However, due to DIP’s overwhelming popularity in the game, she might not sit on her throne for long.
-Esteemed Chancellors Martok, Gorkon and even L’Rell herself are not too far behind her, and with some rosters you might question whether to invest in such a common pairing when more commonly available or concurrent cards can do the same job while also contributing in the arena or gauntlet.
-However, if she does get called for an event, she will certainly bring honor to your house!
+If you're looking to flesh out your Klingon collection, L'Rell's CMD/DIP/SEC skill set is an obligation, not necessarily a downside.
+She outpaces almost every other option in raw power with a sprinkle of eventability to boot.
+But if Klingon is not a consideration for you, L'Rell, while competent from a few angles, doesn't quite do enough to stand out in a crowd - matching dress and fingernails aside.